 Plano Senior High School, Plano

 Devina Setiono was an AP Scholar.
 She was the senior chairman of community service for student congress and administrative officer for Robotics.
 Setiono was also a participant in Kung Fu at the Shaolin Wu Yi Institute, a singer and guitarist at her local church, and served as a tutor in math and chemistry.
 She volunteered at the Genesis Women’s Shelter, Feed My Starving Children and Samaritan’s Purse.
-Setiono is majoring in chemistry.
+Setiono is majoring in business analytics.

 Plano Senior High School, Plano